ABJECTSELF/FilterTube/README.md

 ![FilterTube](https://user-images.githubusercontent.com/29738422/102203133-3202e880-3e96-11eb-81cb-70d353e13c89.jpg)<br>
 FilterTube is a Javascript webtoy that allows you to add live effects to any YouTube video you like.

-  This is a simple webtoy that demonstrates how to alter full-screen CSS filters in real-time using javascript as well as implementing custom sliders and a motion-activated menu and footer.
+  This is a simple interface that demonstrates how to alter full-screen CSS filters in real-time using javascript as well as implementing custom sliders and a motion-activated menu and footer.